Segmentation for Guest, BYOD, IoT, IIoT, SCADA, ICS, and OT

 Test Your Knowledge

-Which design is most appropriate for vendor support of an OT controller?
+Which design is most appropriate for a vendor supporting a SCADA controller in an OT zone?

 A